Wydoinn/Power-BI-Data-Analysis/README.md

 2. Open any project folder.
 3. Launch the `.pbix` file in Power BI Desktop.
 4. Explore the interactive dashboards and reports.

+## 🤝 Contributing

+This is a personal portfolio repo, but suggestions and improvements are always welcome!